aschuma/esp32_ssd1306_metaefa/README.md

 VVS is the Stuttgart public transport system.
 VVS provides the current timetable of relevant stations by a public available REST endpoint.
 Micropython is the programming language of choice for this project.

-Here is what you get when you deploy the application to your ESP32 board:
+Here is what you get when you deploy the application on your ESP32 board:

 ![Demo](https://github.com/aschuma/esp32_ssd1306_metaefa/raw/master/esp32_ssd1306_metaefa.jpg)

 The top line contains the current time.
 The other lines hold the departure time, the tram/bus line number, the delay and the short name of the station (RH, SMi).
-The relevant tram/bus lines and station are configurable.
+The relevant tram/bus lines and stations are configurable.

 Links: